 Synopsis: The reckless, sexy, funny, moving and ultimately life-affirming story of Tom, a British chef in a Sydney restaurant, who seems to have decided there are no longer any rules he needs to obey.
 Whatever Tom is up to, his actions seem to be tolerated by those around him.
 As Tom descends into darkness, fragments of a different story begin to emerge.
 All the women in his world are trying in their own, very different ways to help put him back together.

-Teplitzky blazes a trail with unconventional approach to a well-mined topic.
+Unconventional approach to a well-mined topic.

 It’s become a trope of film criticism to analyse a film’s merits relative to ‘the sum of its parts’, but Jonathan Teplitzky’s Burning Man is that rare example of a fine film where the usual arithmetic need not apply.
 The fragments are the film.